agoose77/phd-thesis/content/2607-silicon-calibration.md

 +++ {"tags": ["only-web"]}

 :::{note}
-The motivation for a Gaussian fit function follows from the application of the central-limit-theorem to the final-state model of charge-pair formation,{cite:ps}`subashiev_correlation_2010` yielding
+The motivation for a Gaussian fit function follows from the application of the central-limit-theorem to the final-state model of charge-pair formation {cite:ps}`subashiev_correlation_2010`, yielding
 ```{math}
 P(E_{N})=C_{N}\exp\left[-\frac{(E_{N}-N\epsilon)^{2}}{2N\langle\delta\epsilon^%
 {2}\rangle}\right]~{}.